navya12344/Projects/README.md

 # Projects
-This is the complete repository of all my technical projects upto date
+This is the complete repository of all my technical projects upto date for public viewing